The Ultimate Active Directory CheatSheet

 Certipy for AD CS data:

 Analysis: Import JSON/ZIP to BloodHound GUI.
-Neo4j setup: sudo neo4j console
+Neo4j setup:

 or Docker.
-Access GUI at http://localhost:7474
+Access GUI athttp://localhost:7474

-Custom Queries: hausec/Bloodhound-Custom-Queries
+hausec/Bloodhound-Custom-Queries

-, ly4k/Certipy BloodHound Custom Queries
+,ly4k/Certipy BloodHound Custom Queries

 .